junxit/us-congress-bills-115/bill.md

       > - **(1)** *Covered professionals* A person who

     - **(B)** by adding at the end the following:
-      > - **(2)** *Individuals at covered facilities* A covered individual who, while engaged in any activity sanctioned by a covered facility, learns of facts that give reason to suspect that a child has suffered an incident of child abuse, including sexual abuse, shall as soon as possible make a report of the suspected abuse to the agency designated by the Attorney General under subsection (d).
+      > - **(2)** *Covered individuals* A covered individual who learns of facts that give reason to suspect that a child has suffered an incident of child abuse shall as soon as possible make a report of the suspected abuse to the agency designated by the Attorney General under subsection (d).

   - **(2)** in subsection (b), in the matter preceding paragraph (1), by striking “subsection (a)” and inserting “subsection (a)(1)”;
   - **(3)** in subsection (c)—